GoogleCloudPlatform/zetasql-toolkit/README.md

 * Analyzing queries and scripts using the BigQuery or Cloud Spanner feature sets.
 * Analyzing scripts that perform DDL.
+* Analyzing scripts that declare and use variables.

+It also includes tooling to understand column-level lineage in analyzed queries.

 ## Quickstart for BigQuery